 An isolated incident where the M&TE was found to be marginally beyond acceptable limits and the inspection or test results item was evaluated to be acceptable.

--than-minor if: If the issue requires an evaluation of out of tolerance, lost, or damaged M&TE that indicates questionable acceptability for previous inspection or test results indicating the need to re-inspect or re-test.
+More-than-minor if: If the issue requires an evaluation of out of tolerance, lost, or damaged M&TE that indicates questionable acceptability for previous inspection or test results indicating the need to re-inspect or re-test.

 -or-